runtools/run/docs/content/introduction/sharing-a-resource.md

 }
 ```

 In the resource specifier `"resdir/resource#^0.1.0"`, there are a resource identifier (`"resdir/resource"`) and a version range (`"^0.1.0"`).
-Don't worry too much about the version range for the moment, just remember that it is a good practice to always specify it.
-That ensures that your resource will keep working, even if there are breaking changes in the resources you rely on.
+Don't worry too much about the version range for the moment; just remember that it is good practice to always specify it.
+This ensures that your resource will keep working if there are breaking changes in the resources you rely on.

-Now that your resource is inheriting from `"resdir/resource"`, you can check the in-line help to see what possibilities are available to you.
+Now that your resource is inheriting from `"resdir/resource"`, you can check the in-line help to discover what possibilities are available to you.
 To do so, just invoke Run without any arguments:

 ```shell
 run
 ```

-You can see all the available attributes, and among them, there are two that are mandatory: `id` and `version`.
+You can see all of the available attributes, and among them, there are two that are mandatory: `id` and `version`.
 So let's add them:

 ```json
 {